Common questions about the flu vaccine

 • Fluquadri: For all ages from 6 months old (there's a cost involved as it's not funded).

-Although people with conditions like asthma and diabetes are most at risk of complications from the flu, fit and healthy adults, children and infants can still become seriously ill and even die from the flu.
+Although people with conditions such as asthma and diabetes are most at risk of complications from the flu, fit and healthy adults, children and infants can still become seriously ill and even die from the flu.
 Also, healthy people can spread the flu to others around them.
 So it's recommended that even fit and healthy people get the flu vaccine.

 Pregnant women are more likely to get severe complications from the flu than non-pregnant women, and having the flu can be dangerous for their unborn baby too.
 Protection from the vaccine is passed from the mother in pregnancy to protect her newborn.